 Renee DeWolf and Dr. Adi Raz, Appriss Retail

-Renee DeWolf, Director, Data Sciences, Appriss Retail Renee DeWolf is the director, data sciences at Appriss Retail and an adjunct instructor of Data Science, Cybersecurity and Business at Utica College in New York where she also earned her MBA in Economic Crime and her MS in Data Science/Cybersecurity.
+Renee DeWolf is the director, data sciences and modeling at Appriss Retail and an adjunct instructor of Data Science, Cybersecurity and Business at Utica College in New York where she also earned her MBA in Economic Crime and her MS in Data Science/Cybersecurity.
 She holds several industry certifications including Certified Fraud Examiner.
-In her free time, Renee serves as a board member of NADDI.org as well as a resident data scientist at Rhode Island Rank.
+In her free time, Renee serves as a board member of the National Association of Drug Diversion Investigators (NADDI.org) and is the resident data scientist at RI Rank.
 Renee is currently a doctoral student in the Information Sciences program at UALR.
-Dr. Adi Raz, Vice President, Data Sciences and Operations, Appriss Retail Dr. Adi Raz is the vice president, data sciences and operations, at Appriss Retail.
-Adi earned a Doctor of Business from Walden University, an MBA from Pepperdine Graziadio Business School, and a BS in Economics from James Madison University (valedictorian).